 Movement Analysis

-This demo shows an automated approach to classifying different types of human activity.
-The considered motions are sitting, standing, the acts of sitting down and standing up, walking, teethbrushing and picking something up from the ground.
+This demo presents an automated approach to classifying various types of human activity.
+The motions considered include sitting, standing, sitting down, standing up, walking, brushing teeth, and picking up an object from the ground.

-The concept of this classification is to take data of several inertial measurement units and process that to determine the current activity.
-Inertial measurement units, usually shortened to IMUs, are small and relatively cheap sensor packages that combine accelerometers and gyroscopes in several axes.
-This makes it possible to track both linear and angular motions.
+The concept behind this classification is to collect data from multiple inertial measurement units (IMUs) and process it to determine the current activity.
+IMUs are small, relatively inexpensive sensor packages that combine accelerometers and gyroscopes along multiple axes.
+This enables the tracking of both linear and angular motion.

 Schematic of the placement of the used sensors with short handles for the respective body parts.